 Privacy Rights of Students in Education Records

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their educational records maintained by the campus.
 The statute and regulations govern access to certain student records maintained by the campus, and the release of such records.
-The law provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records, if the student claims they are inaccurate, misleading, or otherwise inappropriate.
+The law provides that the campus must give students access to most records directly related to the student, and must also provide an opportunity for a hearing to challenge the records, if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 FERPA generally requires the campus obtain a student's written consent before releasing personally identifiable data pertaining to the student.
 The institution has adopted a set of policies and procedures governing implementation of the statute and the regulations.
 Copies of these policies and procedures may be obtained on the web at www.sfsu.edu/~admisrec/reg/ferpa.html or in the Registrar's Office.
 Among the types of information included in the campus statement of policies and procedures is:

 - the student records maintained and the information they contain;

 - the official responsible for maintaining each type of record;

 - the location of access lists indicating persons requesting or receiving information from the record;

 - student access rights to their records;

 - procedure for challenging the content of student records; and

 - the student's right to file a complaint with the Department of Education.